Board Members only click here (password required)

 Mr Turcato is a CPA, business consultant and professional facilitator with extensive corporate experience in financial performance, strategic financial decision-making and business case development.
 He has facilitated finance programs for some of Australia’s leading organisations from the private, public and non-for-profit sectors including health care organisations such as Medibank, Mercy Health, The Australian Centre for Healthcare Governance, Baptcare and The Royal Australian and New Zealand College of Obstetricians and Gynaecologists.
-Mr Turcato is an accredited facilitator of the Australian Institute of Company Directors and has presented programs for the Loddon Mallee and Albury regional health boards.
-His experience as a director includes over five and half years as a Non-Executive Director of South East Water including service as a Chair of the Finance, Audit and Risk Committee.
-He is currently a Director of Gippsland Medicare Local Ltd and Chair of that organisation's Audit and Risk Committee.
-Mr Turcato is Chair of Alfred Health's Audit Committee and a Member of the Finance and Remuneration Committees.
+Mr Turcato is an accredited facilitator of the Australian Institute of Company Directors and has presented programs for the Loddon Mallee and Albury regional health boards, Nursing and Midwives Board of Australia, the Australian Dental Council and many other not-for-profit boards.

 He is currently a Director and Audit, Risk and Finance Committee Chair of Gippsland PHN, a Director and Finance, Audit and Risk Management Committee Chair of Murray City Country Coast GP Training Ltd and a past Director of South East Water Corporation.

 Mr Turcato is Chair of the Audit Committee and a member of the Quality Committee.